rednafi/prinumco/README.md

 We used tensorflow 2.0's keras API to construct and train [mobilenetV2](https://arxiv.org/abs/1801.04381) architecture to provide a baseline CNN model for benchmarking purposes.
 However, we also provided necessary scripts for training and testing the model in tensorflow 1.12.

 -   Put the dataset folder in the primary folder (In case you haven't generated the images yourself)
--   If you are using tensorflow 2.0, run the `train_tf2.0.py` file to train the baseline model
+-   If you have tensorflow 2.0 installed, run the `train.py` file to train the baseline model
--   For testing out the model (tf 2.0), run the `test_tf2.0.py` file (This will load our pretrained model to predict the class of a sample `test.png` image)
+-   For testing out the model (tf 2.0), run the `test.py` file (This will load our pretrained model to predict the class of a sample `test.png` image)
--   Follow a similar procedure for training and testing in tensorflow 1.12.

 ## Contributors